AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/c-licensing.md

 description: To use Image Serving, a Dynamic Media Image Serving license key is required and must be installed on each system on which Image Serving is to be used.
 solution: Experience Manager
 title: Licensing
-feature: "Dynamic Media Classic,SDK/API"
+feature: Dynamic Media Classic,SDK/API
-role: "Developer,Business Practitioner"
+role: Developer,Business Practitioner
 ---

 # Licensing{#licensing}